This post contains affiliate links. We may earn a small commission at no extra cost to you.

 | Best for | Visitors to Hiroshima/Kure combining history with current JMSDF culture | Visitors near Tokyo wanting the classic historical version |

-Neither is the "authentic" version — they're different things.
-Kure's is tied to the living JMSDF; Yokosuka's is a recreation of the historical IJN recipe.
-If you're in Hiroshima, Kure is the obvious choice.
-The 35-minute train ride is the same train that takes you to the Yamato Museum.
+If you are in Hiroshima, Kure is the obvious choice regardless of who "started" what.
+The 35-minute train ride is the same one that takes you to the Yamato Museum.

 History context: From beriberi cure to cultural institution